Hyundai i10 review - tech-filled and practical small car

 - Sluggish automatic gearbox

-The Hyundai i10 has been redeveloped from scratch for the third-gen model, and now blurs the lines between city car and supermini.
-The latest i10 is slightly larger than rivals like the Volkswagen up! and Citroen C1, and is now even more practical and sophisticated than before.
+The Hyundai i10 was redeveloped from scratch for the third-gen model, and now blurs the lines between city car and supermini.
+The latest i10 is slightly larger than rivals like the Volkswagen up! and Fiat 500, and is now even more practical and sophisticated than before.

-The upgraded engine in the i10 N Line is somewhat more modern, with a turbocharger giving it a peppy 100bhp.
+The upgraded engine in the i10 N Line is somewhat more modern, with a turbocharger giving it a peppy 99bhp.
 This isn't quite as much power as the Volkswagen up!
-GTI but it adds a welcome dose of power and excitement to the i10, which also gets well-judged suspension updates and has more standard kit than the VW.
+GTI but it adds a welcome dose of power and excitement to the i10, which also gets well-judged suspension updates, a rorty exhaust, and has more standard kit than the VW.

-The i10 feels grown up on the road too, with its longer wheelbase and improved steering helping the i10 feel stable at higher speeds.
-It's still nippy around town but only if you stick with the manual gearbox; we’d recommend avoiding the ponderous automatic.
+The i10 feels grown up on the road too, with its longer wheelbase and improved steering helping the i10 feel stable at higher speeds – even if there’s quite a bit of road noise.
+It's still nippy around town but only if you stick with the manual gearbox; we’d recommend avoiding the ponderous automatic unless you have to drive one.

-Two more car-buying boxes are ticked by Hyundai's competitive five-year/unlimited mileage warranty and an impressive roster of standard safety kit, which should bag the i10 a five-star Euro NCAP safety rating when it's tested.
-Our pick is the SE Connect trim, bringing enough technology to give the i10 its big-car feel.
+Two more car-buying boxes are ticked by Hyundai's competitive five-year/unlimited mileage warranty and an impressive roster of standard safety kit, but the i10 could only manage a disappointing three-star Euro NCAP safety rating when it was tested.
+Our pick is the Active trim, bringing enough technology to give the i10 its big-car feel.
 If your budget can stretch to the N Line, it's also sure to bring a smile to your face.